 Peter Blegvad is a writer, graphic artist, songwriter, musician, teacher and broadcaster.
 He has been making music since the mid 1970s with Slapp Happy, Faust, Henry Cow, John Greaves, Chris Cutler, the Golden Palominos, John Zorn, Andy Partridge and others.
-His weekly comic strip, Leviathan, ran in the Independent on Sunday from 1991 to 1998 and .
+His weekly comic strip, Leviathan, ran in the Independent on Sunday from 1991 to 1998 and The Book of Leviathan was published in the United Kingdom and the United States in 2000 (Blegvad 2000).
 A Mandarin translation was published in 2010.
 A French translation won le Prix de Révelation at the Angoulême Festival in 2014.
 He has supplied BBC Radio 3 with ‘Eartoons’ since 2002, and has won two Sony awards for his radio work, one in 2003 and one in 2012 (the latter for Use It Or Lose It a collaboration with composer Iain Chambers).
 He taught Creative Writing at the University of Warwick for seventeen years and was senior tutor in visual writing at the Royal College of Art, London from 2012 to 2015.
 He has taught several illustration workshops at the Die Hochschule Luzern – Design & Kunst.

 He was Awarded the Ordre de la Grande Gidouille by the Collège de 'Pataphysique, Paris, in 2000.
 In 2011 he was elected president of the London Institute of Pataphysics.